 It is hereby confirmed that the Bank has proper systems in place to ensure complianceof all laws applicable to the Bank.

-A certificate from Shri CS S Solaiyappan Practicing Company Secretary confirmingcompliance to the conditions of Corporate Governance as stipulated under ListingRegulations is annexed to this report. directors' responsibility Statement
+A certificate from Shri CS S Solaiyappan Practicing Company Secretary confirmingcompliance to the conditions of Corporate Governance as stipulated under ListingRegulations is annexed to this report.

-Pursuant to Sec 134(5) of the Companies Act 2013 with respect to the Directors'Responsibility Statement it is hereby confirmed that
+Pursuant to Sec 134(5) of the Companies Act 2013 with respect to the Directors'Responsibility Statement it is hereby confirmed that:

-(a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;
+a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

-(b) The Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Bank at the end of the financial year and of theprofit and loss of the Bank for that period;
+b) The Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Bank at the end of the financial year and of theprofit and loss of the Bank for that period;

-(c) The Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Bank and for preventing and detecting fraud and otherirregularities;
+c) The Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Bank and for preventing and detecting fraud and otherirregularities;

-(d) The Directors had prepared the annual accounts on a going concern basis; (e) TheDirectors had laid down internal financial controls to followed by the Bankand that such internal financial controls are adequate and were operating effectively.
+e) The Directors had laid down internal financial controls to be followed by the Bankand that such internal financial controls are adequate and were operating effectively; and

-(f) The Directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.
+f) The directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

 Awards and Accolades

-Your Bank received the following Awards and Accolades during the year 2016-17.
+Your Bank received the following Awards and Accolades during

-7. Star Performer Award for new accounts opened under Bank Category from NationalSecurities Depository Limited (NSDL) Second Place.
+5. Top Performer Award for number of Demat Accounts opened under Bank Category fromNational Securities Depository Limited (NSDL) - Second Place.

-The Board of Directors places on record its sincere thanks to the Government of IndiaReserve Bank of India various State Governments and regulatory authorities in India fortheir valuable guidance support andco-operation.
-The Board also acknowledges withgratitude the co-operation and supportreceived from Stock Exchanges rating agencies andother banking / financial institutions.
+The Board of Directors places on record its sincere thanks to the Government of IndiaReserve Bank of India Securities and Exchange Board of India (SEBI) various StateGovernments and regulatory authorities in India for their valuable guidance support andco-operation.
+The Board also acknowledges with gratitude the co-operation and supportreceived from Stock Exchanges rating agencies and other banking / financial institutions.

-The Board takes this opportunity to place on record its deep sense of gratitude to itsloyal shareholders for extending their support during the year and looks forward to theircontinued association in the years ahead.
+The Board takes this opportunity to place on record its deep sense of gratitude to itsloyal shareholders for extending their support during the year and look forward to theircontinued association in the years ahead.

 The Board thanks the valued customers for their goodwill patronage and continuedsupport and looks forward to their continued patronage in scaling greater heights.